Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 If $t_{\rm ZLK}\gg\rm{min}(t_{\rm GR},t_{\rm tides})$, then three-body dynamics are suppressed.
 If the timescales are comparable, then the maximum eccentricity induced by the ZLK oscillations is diminished.
 In principle, rotation-induced oblateness in the inner binary also induces apsidal precession \citep[$g_{\rm in, rot}$, see e.g.][]{FabryckyTremaine2007}.
 However, as long as the rotational period of the inner stars is not shorter than the orbital period (which is true for all systems considered here), $\dot{g}_{\rm tides} \gg \dot{g}_{\rm rot}$ and therefore precession due to stellar rotation does not play a role in suppressing three-body dynamics \citep[][]{Liu2015}.

-Secondly, octupole terms in the three-body dynamics are typically negligible for CHE triples, as the mass ratio of the inner binary is always very close to one.
+Secondly, the octupole term in the perturbing function of the Hamiltonian \citep[e.g.][]{Naoz2013} is typically negligible for CHE triples, as the vast majority of the inner binaries are in contact, which leads to equal mass components in our models (see section \ref{subsec:contact}).
+Furthermore, for the relatively rare detached CHE inner binaries, the mass ratio is always $q_{\rm in} \geq 0.7$ (see section \ref{subsec:init}).

 Finally, we estimate the time it takes for the inner binary to merge due to GWs following \citet{Peters64}, if the tertiary is dynamically decoupled from the inner binary.
 If ZLK oscillations are still relevant during the inspiral phase, we follow the approximation of \citet{MillerHamiltion2002}:

 where $t_{\rm GW}$ is the time required for the merger, $t_{\rm GW, Peters}$ is the time to merger based on the relation of \citet{Peters64}, $e_{\rm in, max}$ is the maximum eccentricity reached during ZLK oscillations and $a_{\rm in}$ is the initial inner semimajor axis.
 The approximation in equation \ref{eq:modified_peters} is based on \citet{Wen2003} and it neglects the effects of precession due GR.
 When the latter is taken into account, \citet{Thompson2011} finds that equation \ref{eq:modified_peters} underestimates the actual merger timescale typically by a factor of 2-3.